jaq-lagnirac/cle-gs-oncokb-jaq/README.md

 ------
 A summary of the Python scripts pulled and created by Justin Caringal (jaq-lagnirac) and Ajay Khanna (apldx).

 `annotate_table_comparison.py` - Takes .tsv file generated from `convert_json_to_table.py` and utilizes OncoKB calls to `byGenomicChange`, `byProteinChange`, and `byHGVSg` to annotate the table, then appends the results onto a new .tsv file.
 Also .err file with elapsed time and successful hit proportion statistics.
-Modified `p30-annotate_table.py` by apldx.
+Modified from `p30-annotate_table.py` by apldx.

 `check_transcript.py` - Takes .tsv file generated from `annotate_table_comparison.py` and compares the gene and transcript outputs with a reference table from OncoKB (`/utils/allCuratedGenes.txt`), then appends the results onto a new .tsv file and outputs it to stdout.
 Also generates .err file with statistics on proportion and frequency of comparison discrepancy.